rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 - Why do we even need to make the distinction between copy and move?
 - Wouldn't it just be easier to always copy data?
-- Or conversely, always directly update the value itself instead of making copies?
+- Or conversely, always directly update the value itself through a mutable reference instead of a copy (as python does)?
 - And why a move if we can just copy?
 What good does transferring data do?

 Some of the answers to those questions requires an understanding of memory, and the performance characteristics of